hslua/hslua/README.md

 software and embedded devices.
 This package provides Haskell bindings to Lua, enable coders to embed the language into their programs, making them scriptable.

-HsLua ships with batteries included and includes the most recent Lua version.
+HsLua ships with batteries included and includes the most recent Lua version (i.e., Lua 5.3.4).
+Cabal flags make it easy to compile against a system-wide Lua installation.
-However, cabal flags make it easy to swap this out in favor of a Lua version already installed on the host system.
-It supports the versions 5.1, 5.2, 5.3, and LuaJIT.

 Interacting with Lua